-First, the cosine distance plot shows how sep-CMA-ES had, on average, the highest distance and lowest similarity to the baseline in all experimentation scenarios.
-As expected, the greatest distance was attained when optimizing aesthetics only, as the algorithms were free to deviate from the baseline.
-The SSIM plot points to a similar conclusion, with lower similarity to baseline from sep-CMA-ES, with the lowest being when $(a,b)=(1,0)$.
+Across all settings, sep-CMA-ES shows, on average, lower similarity to the baseline under both measures.
+As expected, the lowest similarity scores occur in the aesthetics-only setting, where the optimizers are free to deviate more strongly from the baseline.

-Considering the results presented in this section, sep-CMA-ES has been shown to outperform Adam in all of the conducted experiments of prompt embedding vector optimization. sep-CMA-ES consistently yielded higher aesthetic and CLIPScore values, while also showing greater capacity to explore the solution space further from the baseline starting point.
-In terms of computational resources, Adam required 39.3 GB of VRAM in our computational infrastructure (see Table \ref{tab:computational_resources}), while sep-CMA-ES needed 17.6 GB, less than half compared to the former.
-This can be attributed to the costly gradients calculation performed by Adam.
+Overall, sep-CMA-ES outperformed Adam across the prompt-embedding search optimization experiments according to the defined evaluation metrics. sep-CMA-ES consistently achieved higher fitness values and, depending on the weight setting, improved either aesthetics, alignment, or both.
+It also explored farther from the baseline starting point, which is consistent with the similarity analysis.
+In terms of computational resources, Adam required 39.3\,GB of VRAM on our system (Table~\ref{tab:computational_resources}), whereas sep-CMA-ES required 17.6\,GB, that is, less than half.
+This difference is largely explained by the memory cost of backpropagation and gradient tracking in Adam.

-In summary, our study affirms the competitiveness of evolutionary optimization in the context of image generative models as an effective and cost-efficient method.
-These findings also point to the need for further studies to better understand the potential of such algorithms in areas beyond prompt embedding vector optimization within generative AI.
+In summary, these results support evolutionary optimization as an effective and cost-efficient approach for inference time control in diffusion-based image generation.
+At the same time, further work is required to better understand the behavior of these optimizers beyond prompt-embedding search and under alternative objectives and evaluators.

-Nevertheless, the limitations of this approach include the prolonged execution time; sep-CMA-ES required, on average, 15 minutes to complete 100 generations of 20 individuals for image optimization, significantly slower than the 0.3 seconds required for a non-optimized model to generate a single image.
-This is due to the iterative structure of the optimization engine, which sequentially generates an image, evaluates it, and then updates the parameters.
-Therefore, research on algorithmic efficiency and parallelization could enhance the competitiveness of this optimization engine, such as by decoupling image generation and evaluation in evolutionary optimizers, thereby enabling multiple instances of the generator and evaluation models to expedite the evolution of generations.
+However, this approach has limitations, particularly in terms of runtime.
+On average, sep-CMA-ES required 15\,min to complete 100 generations with a population of 20, which is substantially slower than the $\sim$0.3\,s required to generate a single image without optimization.
+This overhead is inherent to the iterative loop that repeatedly generates an image, evaluates it, and updates the parameters.
+Improving algorithmic efficiency and parallelization could therefore enhance practicality, for example by decoupling image generation and evaluation in evolutionary runs and using multiple instances of the generator and evaluators to speed up each generation.